atomheartother/QTweet/README.md

 ## Can I modify and run your bot?

 Yes, unlike a lot of Discord bots, QTweet is open source.
 It'd be nice if you credited me.
 It runs like any old node package.
-You just need to fill in the `pw.json` file with your keys, then run `node index.js` and you're good to go.
+You just need to fill in the `pw.json` file with your keys, then run `yarn start` (or `npm run start` if you're lame) and you're good to go.
 The code isn't commented enough to my liking but it should be understandable enough, if you have a question feel free to file an issue.

+You can also deploy it to docker, that's more kinda up to you, you'll have to make a volume mounted on the `data/` folder.
+DM me or file an issue for more info.

 Some stuff is already variable, you can change the configuration variables in `config.json` like the command prefix and the `get` file location.